jvarona05/bitpanda-php-technical-test-1/README.md

 docker-compose up -d nginx mysql workspace
 ```

-Note: the containers use the ports 80 and 3306.
+Note: The containers use the ports 80 and 3306.
 Please,
 don't have any programs running on these ports.

 ### Configure the project